-Humanities and Fine Arts 1 Course if Taken at Trident 4 Written and Oral Communication 2 Courses if Taken at Trident 8 Quantitative Skills 1 Course if Taken at Trident 4 Physical and Biological Sciences 1 Course if Taken at Trident 4 Social and Behavioral Sciences 2 Courses if Taken at Trident 8
+Arts/Humanities 1 Course if Taken at Trident 4 Written and Oral Communication 2 Courses if Taken at Trident 8 Quantitative Skills 1 Course if Taken at Trident 4

-PRS 299 Capstone Project\ 4
+Physical and Biological Sciences 1 Course if Taken at Trident 4 Social and Behavioral Sciences 2 Courses if Taken at Trident 8 PRS 299 Capstone Project 4

-- \PRS 299 may not be taken until all other core courses have been successfully completed. - \\TUX 105 Introduction to Online Education and Learning Technology is a required program course for this competency area.
+- \PRS 299 must be taken in the student's last session of enrollment in the program.
+Students must receive a minimum grade of "C" in the undergraduate program capstone course. - \\TUX 105 Introduction to Online Education and Learning Technology is a required program course for this competency area.